Ehyiah/ux-quill/README.md

         'entrypoint' => true,
     ],
 ```
-and i should be done. but read below
+and it should be done. but read below

 WARNING => at the moment there seems to have an issue with easyadmin with the ->addAssetMapperEntries() function
 as I can not get it work as it should be.